AapoKorhonen/HMFGraph-Supplementary/readme.md

 (where this README lies).
 The files are designed such that the user does not need to edit any files.
 All results can be replicated by running each file once found in this repository.
-The directory “functions” include functions the are used in other files.
+The directory “functions” include functions that are used in other files.
 All figures are presented in the directory “figures”.

 ## The real datasets